 - It can be very helpful to enhance your notes by adding supplemental information such as what you have learned in the textbook or on other assignment sheets.

 - Create a concept map to help illustrate how all the points are connected and what areas are different or unique.
+Understanding the relationships is much more valuable than just memorizing random facts.

 - Use the learning targets your teachers provide to check your understanding.
 You can create sample questions from the learning targets, create outlines of the points to understand, or identify areas of weakness using the learning targets.